nfroidure/whook/packages/whook-oauth2/README.md

 ![Code Flow Overview](./code_flow_overview.svg)

-The module provides :
+The module provides:

-- 3 handlers : the 2 OAuth2 standard endpoints (`getOAuth2authorize` and
+- 2 OAuth2 handlers implementing the 2 OAuth2 standard endpoints
-  `postOAuth2Tokentoken`) plus the `postOAuth2Acknowledge` to be used by the SSR frontend,
+  (`getOAuth2authorize`, `postOAuth2Tokentoken`) to be used by OAuth2 client
+  applications,
+- 4 authentication endpoints to be used by the authorization server directly to authenticate users (`postAuthLogin`, `postAuthRefresh`, `postAuthLogout`) and acknowledge the client requests (`postOAuth2Acknowledge`),
-- the 5 OAuth2 standard grant types implemented through plug and play services.
+- 5 OAuth2 services implementing the standard grant types.
 You can create your own granter services to create additional grant types.

 This module requires you to implement some services it relies on:

-- `oAuth2AccessToken` that generates and checks the `access_token` and the `oAuth2RefreshToken` for the `refresh_token` both have the same interface,
+- `oAuth2AccessToken` that generates and checks the `access_token` and the `oAuth2RefreshToken` for the `refresh_token`, both have the same interface,
 - `checkApplication` service that is supposed to check whether an application can be used or not for a given grant type, a given scope and redirect URI,
 - `oAuth2PasswordService` aimed to check the `password` grant type with your own